 Improving product photography doesn’t have to be expensive.

-We’ve written the ultimate guide to DIY product photography, and besides buying a decent white background, it really doesn’t require much more in terms of an investment.
+Besides buying a decent white background, it really doesn’t require much more in terms of an investment.
 Set up your shoot by a window on a sunny day to avoid lighting equipment, and use your iPhone, which has a fantastic camera, to take the pictures.
 Different tools may be more appropriate depending on your requirements.